Skip to main content

 • redistribution, embedding, resale, and broader commercial rights begin at Commercial

-Chat messages sent through the OMNI Agent WebSocket runtime are rate-limited per user at a configurable requests-per-minute ceiling (default: 30 RPM).
-Non-chat messages — permission responses, plan approvals, label and source operations — are exempt because they are responses to server-initiated prompts, not user-initiated load.
+Chat messages sent through the SEC API Agent WebSocket runtime are rate-limited per user.
+The default ceiling is 30 requests per minute unless your organization has a custom limit.
+Non-chat messages, such as permission responses and plan approvals, are exempt because they respond to server-initiated prompts.
 Rate-limited requests receive a clear error message with a retry-after interval.
-The WebSocket connection stays open.
-This posture protects shared infrastructure without punishing interactive workflows.
+The WebSocket connection stays open, so interactive workflows can continue after the backoff window.

 Billing entry points